-The bill establishes a mandatory drug and alcohol testing program for all hospital employees and potential employees in Wyoming who hold or seek positions with safety-sensitive duties.
-It requires hospitals to implement a random testing program and provides for counseling through the Wyoming professional assistance program for employees who test positive.
+The proposed bill establishes a mandatory drug and alcohol testing program for all hospital employees and potential employees in Wyoming who hold or seek positions with safety-sensitive duties.
+Under this program, hospitals are required to implement random testing and utilize the Wyoming professional assistance program for employees who test positive, allowing them to seek counseling and treatment instead of facing immediate disciplinary action.
 Employees who test positive must be removed from safety-sensitive duties, evaluated by a substance abuse counselor, and complete any recommended treatment before returning to work.
-Additionally, the bill clarifies that the use of marijuana remains unlawful for hospital employees, regardless of its legal status in other contexts.
+Additionally, the bill clarifies that the use of marijuana remains illegal for hospital employees, regardless of local laws permitting its use.

 Statutes affected: Introduced: 35-2-901